 The company is the world's leading social trading network.
 Since eToro operates in complete transparency, each trader has valuable information on their eToro profiles, so other traders that are interested to copy their trades can have assistance in creating their best portfolios.

 Another feature that is unique to eToro is the personalized, social News Feed.
 Just like on any social media, traders can post their updates on feed, comment on other's posts, and gradually create a feed that is tailor-fitted to trader's trading and investing interests.
 On eToro social trading platform, traders will also get notifications when a trader writes a new post and many other important updates.

 FxStat is a reputable social trading platform that has been amassing more than 250,000 users.
 When first established in 2010, this platform was a forex analytics provider for traders to analyze and compare their own trading performance.
 Since then, the copy trading and autotrading functionalities were added to the platform.

 FxStat is offered on the web and mobile devices with its iPhone and Android apps.
 FxStat allows you to connect your MT4 trading account, provided that your broker presents you with the option to do so.

-In the performance metrics, FxStat displays whether traders use manual trading or automated systems.
+FxStat displays whether traders use manual trading or automated systems in the performance metrics.
 The social trading community comes in the form of discussion boards where traders can connect with and follow each other

 This platform will pay incentives to providers, but only for profitable trades.
 This system ensures that only the best signals are provided on the platform.
 In addition, you can use autotrading capability after connecting the platform to your MT4 account.
 Myfxbook currently supports more than 100 brokers.